Guide to inflation: Price changes, the pandemic and your pocketbook

 In addition to the consideration of price changes, all of the items in the basket are “weighted” in accordance with how much of a typical household’s budget is allocated to that item.
 This means increases in items that aren’t a very big component of household spending, such as haircuts or lottery tickets, affect the index less than changes in the price of items that are a bigger share of household spending, such as groceries or transportation.

 The CPI “is a simple and familiar measure of price changes,” according to the Bank of Canada.
-Employers use it to make cost-of-living adjustments in wages and salaries, and governments use it to regulate income taxes and social benefits such as the Canada Pension Plan and Old Age Security payments.
+Employers use it to make cost-of-living adjustments in wages and salaries, and governments use it to regulate income taxes and social benefits such as the Canada Pension Plan (CPP) and Old Age Security (OAS) payments.

 The Bank of Canada also has a mandate to keep inflation, as measured by the CPI, within a target range.
 Since 1993, the Bank and the federal government have agreed that the Bank will adjust its interest rates to maintain year-over-year CPI growth within a 1.0% to 3.0% range.
+The Bank’s rates influence the prime rates of banks and other lenders.

 The CPI is not without controversy, however, and one of the most disputed aspects is how the index treats the cost of shelter.